ycmag/binjr/MTMUFAQ.md

 ---
-title: MTMDFAQ
+title: MTMUFAQ
 layout: default
 ---

-# MTMDFAQ*
+# MTMUFAQ*

 1) _**binjr ??!?
 How the hell do you say that?**_

 Well, I say "binger", as in ginger, but you're welcome to say it however you want.
 ***

 2)	_**binjr ??!?
 What the hell does it mean?**_